Fire Emblem: Shin Monshou no Nazo

 |Katua||Pegasus Knight||28, 5||Iron Lance, Elysian Whip||Level 10|

 Most of the enemies are still equivalent to the Garda Pirates, the standard enemies fought in Ankoku Ryu's first chapter.
-Their positions are offset slightly for unknown reasons and leads to the boss no longer sitting on his gate.
+Their positions are offset slightly for unknown reasons, which leads to the boss no longer sitting on his gate.
 In addition, almost every enemy is named "NoName" in plain English.
-Only the more interesting enemies will have their information shown here.
-Assume the remaining enemies to be level 1 pirates with iron axes.
-Note that none of them move or attack, and stand around for the player to deal with at their pleasure.
+Only the more interesting enemies will have their information shown here; assume the remaining enemies to be level 1 pirates with iron axes.
+Note that none of them move or attack, so they just stand around for the player to deal with at their leisure.

 |Hardin||Emperor||21, 8||Gradius, Dark Orb||Hardin takes his standard Chapter 20 appearance.
 Neither of his items drop.
 The Light Orb Marth holds pierces the Dark Orb's protection, but few in the army have enough strength to exceed Hardin's defence.|